WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 transformation involved.
 The scripts shown above do this transformation internally and there is no need to worry.

-However, in case we explicitely do not want the transformation to take place (for example when working with single-level potentials) there are suitable post-processing scripts which can be recognised by a ``NET`` in their name:
+However, in case we explicitly do not want the transformation to take place (for example when working with single-level potentials) there are suitable post-processing scripts which can be recognized by a ``NET`` in their name:

 ::